beginning of content

 What causes genital warts?

 Genital warts are caused by some types of human papillomavirus (HPV).
-They are very contagious.
+They are contagious (spread easily from person to person).

 There are many types of HPV.
-It's possible to be infected by more than one type of HPV.
+It is possible to be infected by more than one type of HPV.

-If you are pregnant and have genital warts, it's very unlikely that you will pass HPV to your baby during labour and birth.
+If you are pregnant and have genital warts, it is unlikely that you will pass HPV to your baby during labour and birth.

 Read more about human papillomavirus and HPV vaccine.